agniv-the-marker/proof_word_assassins/README.md

 # Word Assassins Game

+A game from ASPR which I modified to fit my school environment.

+## Summary

+It lasted for a few weeks and went pretty well!
+Currently, 3D printing balisong trainers are the prize.
+The novelty of the game was the important bit.

+I personally really enjoyed trying to maintain a game like this and could fork this again to work in other environments.

+## Poetic Overview

 It’s a new day with targets of three\
 Better know their whereabouts!\
 Since three are coming for you with glee